Ooma (NYSE:OOMA) Updates Q2 2023 Earnings Guidance

-Ooma (NYSE:OOMA – Get Rating) last released its quarterly earnings results on Tuesday, May 24th.
-The technology company reported $0.12 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.10 by $0.02.
-Ooma had a negative return on equity of 0.65% and a negative net margin of 0.83%.
-During the same period in the prior year, the company posted ($0.03) EPS.
-Research analysts anticipate that Ooma will post -0.17 EPS for the current fiscal year.

-Several hedge funds have recently made changes to their positions in the business.
-BNP Paribas Arbitrage SA lifted its holdings in shares of Ooma by 390.8% during the third quarter.
-BNP Paribas Arbitrage SA now owns 3,951 shares of the technology company’s stock valued at $74,000 after acquiring an additional 3,146 shares during the period.
-Metropolitan Life Insurance Co NY raised its holdings in Ooma by 34.5% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 5,417 shares of the technology company’s stock worth $111,000 after buying an additional 1,389 shares during the period.
-Citigroup Inc. boosted its position in Ooma by 132.4% during the 4th quarter.
-Citigroup Inc. now owns 5,646 shares of the technology company’s stock worth $115,000 after acquiring an additional 3,217 shares during the last quarter.
-UBS Group AG raised its position in Ooma by 11.2% during the third quarter.
-UBS Group AG now owns 9,111 shares of the technology company’s stock worth $169,000 after acquiring an additional 921 shares in the last quarter.
-Finally, Royal Bank of Canada increased its holdings in shares of Ooma by 8.6% in the second quarter.
-Royal Bank of Canada now owns 9,317 shares of the technology company’s stock valued at $176,000 after purchasing an additional 737 shares during the last quarter.
-Institutional investors own 83.66% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+BNP Paribas Arbitrage SA lifted its holdings in Ooma by 390.8% in the third quarter.
+BNP Paribas Arbitrage SA now owns 3,951 shares of the technology company’s stock valued at $74,000 after buying an additional 3,146 shares during the period.
+Metropolitan Life Insurance Co NY lifted its holdings in Ooma by 34.5% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 5,417 shares of the technology company’s stock valued at $111,000 after buying an additional 1,389 shares during the period.
+Citigroup Inc. lifted its holdings in Ooma by 132.4% in the fourth quarter.
+Citigroup Inc. now owns 5,646 shares of the technology company’s stock valued at $115,000 after buying an additional 3,217 shares during the period.
+Dynamic Technology Lab Private Ltd acquired a new position in Ooma in the first quarter valued at approximately $161,000.
+Finally, UBS Group AG lifted its holdings in Ooma by 11.2% in the third quarter.
+UBS Group AG now owns 9,111 shares of the technology company’s stock valued at $169,000 after buying an additional 921 shares during the period.
+83.66% of the stock is currently owned by institutional investors and hedge funds.

 Ooma, Inc provides communications services and related technologies for businesses and consumers in the United States and Canada.
 The company's products and services include Ooma Office, a cloud-based multi-user communications system for small and medium-sized businesses; Ooma Office Pro that offers services, including HD video meetings, call recording, enhanced call blocking, and voicemail transcription; Ooma Connect, which delivers fixed wireless internet connectivity; Ooma Managed Wi-Fi, a plug-and-play enterprise-grade Wi-Fi solution; and Ooma Enterprise, a unified-communications-as-a-service solution.